 The facility is equipped with a video motion capture system (above and below water), voltage/current data-acquisition, and a selection of instrumentation (including submersible loadcells).
 The on-site workshop may also be made available for model repair and modification.

-COAST provides a unique capability for research and testing of wave and tidal Marine Renewable Energy (MRE) devices, either alone or in an array, offshore engineering, coastal engineering and environmental impact modelling.
+COAST provides the experience and capability for research and testing of wave and tidal Marine Renewable Energy (MRE) devices, either alone or in an array.
 Expertise and support derives both from specialist staff appointed to support the facility as well as from academic and technical staff associated with the COAST Engineering Research Group and other recognised research centres within the School of Engineering.

 BGO FIRST is a large and deep basin (40mx16mx4.8m) with wave, current and wind generation capabilities and specific features such as its movable and inclinable floor (which allows the performance of tests in any water depth, from 0 to 4.8m), its pit of a 10m total depth, its large amplitude forced motions platform, its dynamic winch as an alternative to wind generation, its PTOs, its DP pods, its in-house workshop and instrumentation, its experienced personnel… The combination of these capabilities makes the BGO FIRST be on the most equipped sea keeping tank in Europe.

 It has been operated since 1998 by OCEANIDE who has now more than 230 tests campaign references in this facility, mainly for the energy industry.
 More information can be found on OCEANIDE web site: www.oceanide.net.